Goulburn School Strike: Legacy

 The action did not see immediate results for the participants.
 The Australian Labor Party (ALP) Premier of New South Wales, Bob Heffron, was loath to be seen to be forced into a decision but announced he was willing to listen to the concerns of the Church.
 Church leaders sought state aid for items such as scholarships, teacher training and salaries and capital funding for modern facilities such as science laboratories.
 The Australian Labor Party was "[thrown] into crisis" with the NSW branch seeking to respond to community concerns while the Federal branch, led by Joe Chamberlain were firm in standing by party policy opposing state aid.

 Seeking to exploit this split, in 1963, the Liberal Party of Australia Prime Minister Robert Menzies (a Protestant) announced a new policy committing to federal funding of science laboratories for all schools, government and non-government, and called an early election on this platform.
 The 1963 election was a success for Menzies who increased his margin by 10 seats, winning an additional seven seats in New South Wales.
 This result has been at least in part ascribed to Catholic voters leaving their traditional support for the ALP.
 Later Prime Minister John Howard said of the result "what really happened is that we got Menzies’ Catholics in 1963 for the first time in a really big way.
 This result saw both parties begin to move in the direction of state aid.
 While some in the ALP bitterly opposed the concept, the pragmatic Gough Whitlam managed to lead his party to a compromise position where aid would be provided to schools on the basis of need.

 In response to this trend, a pressure group — Defence of Government Schools (DOGS) — was formed in 1966 to oppose funding to private religious schools. in 1981 DOGS brought forward a case in the High Court of Australia —Attorney-General (Vic) (Ex rel Black) v Commonwealth— seeking to have state aid for religious schools deemed unconstitutional under Section 116 of the Constitution of Australia.
 The case was lost with the High Court taking a narrow reading of the s116 prohibition.

 The question of state aid for religious schools is still controversial today.
 In 2010 the Federal Government under Prime Minister Julia Gillard commissioned David Gonski to report on education funding in Australia—the "Gonski Report".
 The Gonski Report identified a range of reforms to school funding with the aim of making the funding program more transparent.
 The implementation of these reforms has required negotiations and compromises with the Catholic school system.

-The school closed in 1976.
-As of 2012 the school and the toilet block still stood.
+St Brigid's Primary School closed in 1976.
+As of 2012 the school buildings including the toilet block still stood.